ABOUT SUSAN TATE

 Spiritual wellness is an important part of wellness, so I guess it was natural for me to want to become a wedding officiant.
 (I love love!)
 I am an official, legal-in-47-states wedding officiant.
-The first wedding ceremony I did was ten years ago in Seattle.
+The first wedding ceremony I did was over ten years ago in Seattle.
 I was struck with the profound and deep energy of love that was present in the hearts of the couple I was privileged to marry.
-Since then I have officiated several ceremonies on both coasts.
+Since then I have officiated ceremonies on both coasts.
 You’ll find more information on my WEDDING OFFICIANT page.

 In 2007 I began to work under the guidance of women’s health expert, Dr. Christiane Northrup.
 She created Team Northrup, a loving, service-oriented group of wellness entrepreneurs and we partner with a global nutrition company whose vision is “a world free of pain and suffering, a world free of degenerative disease.”
 Well, I can get behind that and I have!
-We offer pharmaceutical-grade nutritional supplements (the only vitamins I would take!), a paraben-free skin care line that also offers cell-signaling technology, and weight management products (aimed at leveling blood sugar) to those who have a need or desire for them.
+We offer pharmaceutical-grade, cell-signaling nutritional supplements (the only vitamins I would take!), a paraben-free skin care line that also offers cell-signaling technology, and weight management products (aimed at leveling blood sugar) to those who have a need or desire for them.
 If you would like guidance in choosing which supplements would best support your health, email me.
 I love helping people sort through the vitamin maze!
 You may also want to know I am also a WellPro International Certified Wellness Coach.